PeppeL-G/course-material/src/lectures/asynchronous-programming-in-js/README.md

 ## What is Synchronous Programming?
 When you first learned programming, *synchronous programming* is most likely what you learned.
 In synchronous programming, one thing is carried out at a time, and you don't start doing the next thing until the first thing is done.
-In JavaScript, that *thing* is a function, as shown in <FigureNumber /> below.
+You can think of that *thing* as a function, as shown in <FigureNumber /> below.

 <Figure caption="Example of synchronous programming in JavaScript.">